Abhinav501/groovy-example/README.md

-Silverbullet
+Groovy example
 ============

 1. Description

 The following program parses two files, an XML file and a CSV file, containing a description of persons and teams, respectively, and outputs a description of the team who has the combined oldest age across its members.

 2. Installation and execution

-Simply navigate to the `src/main/groovy` folder and run, `$ groovy Program.groovy /path/to/Persons.xml /path/to/Groups.txt`
+Simply navigate to the `src/main/groovy/` folder and run, `$ groovy Program.groovy /path/to/Persons.xml /path/to/Groups.txt`
 e.g.,
 `$ groovy Program.groovy ../../../test-data/Persons.xml ../../../test-data/Groups.txt`